 Over the past 10 years Harvey has invested in and managed a number of CBD projects the most noteable being the restoration and redevelopment of the White Hart, a heritage property located in the cities revitalised west end.

-In the past Harvey has served as a Trustee for the TSB Stadium, TSB Bowl of Brooklands and TSB Showplace and also been the Chair of Toi Foundation Investments Limited (formally TSB Group Investments Limited) and a Director of Toi Foundation Holdings Limited (formally TSB Group Limited).
+In the past Harvey has served as a Trustee for the TSB Stadium, TSB Bowl of Brooklands and TSB Showplace and also been the Chair of Toi Foundation Investments Limited (formally TSB Group Investments Limited), a Director of Toi Foundation Holdings Limited (formally TSB Group Limited) and Chair of Toi Foundation.

-Currently Harvey is a director of a number of private companies and is the Chair of Toi Foundation, Toi Foundation Holdings Limited and is also a Director of TSB (Bank) Ltd.
+Currently, Harvey is a director of a number of private companies and is the Chair of Toi Foundation Holdings Limited, and is also a Director of TSB (Bank) Ltd.

 He is married to Kaye and they have three adult children and four grandchildren.